csmeyns/propaganda-everyday/README.md

 ## Format

 All-remote (100% online).
 Talks are pre-recorded and go 'live' daily.
 Accompanying further readings (optional) will be made available digitally.
-We'll meet in daily seminars for an hour or so to dive deeper into issues raised by the material.
+We'll meet in daily discussion/brainstorm/conversation sessions for an hour or so to dive deeper into issues raised by the material.

 ## Schedule